 If the FDA approves a product, it may limit the approved indications for use for the product, require that contraindications, warnings or precautions be included in the product labeling, require that post-approval studies, including Phase 4 clinical trials, be conducted to further assess the drug's safety after approval, require testing and surveillance programs to monitor the product after commercialization, or impose other conditions which can materially affect the potential market and profitability of the product.
 In addition, as a condition of approval, the FDA may require an applicant to develop a REMS.
-REMS use risk minimization strategies beyond the professional labeling to ensure that the benefits of the product outweigh the potential risks.
-To determine whether a REMS is needed, the FDA will consider the size of the population likely to use the product, seriousness of the disease, expected benefit of the product, expected duration of treatment, seriousness of known or potential adverse events and whether the product is a new molecular entity.
+REMS use risk minimization strategies beyond the professional labeling to ensure that the benefits of the product, seriousness of the disease, expected benefit of the product, expected duration of treatment, seriousness of known or potential adverse events and whether the product is a new molecular entity.
 REMS can include medication guides, physician communication plans for healthcare professionals and elements to assure safe use, which may include, but are not limited to, special training or certification for prescribing or dispensing, dispensing only under certain circumstances, special monitoring and the use of patient registries.
 The FDA may require a REMS before approval or post-approval if it becomes aware of a serious risk associated with use of the product.
 The requirement for a REMS can materially affect the potential market and profitability of a product.